hyperledger-archives/fabric-chaintool-original/README.md

 ##### Adding platforms

-The only core requirement is that both HLCC and the chosen Hyperledger network are in agreement to support said platform.
+The only core requirement is that both CHAINTOOL and the chosen Hyperledger network are in agreement to support said platform.
 The details of implementing this are "coming soon".

 #### Interface Declarations